pubkey/rxdb/docs-src/docs/alternatives.md

 </p>

 WatermelonDB is a reactive & asynchronous JavaScript database.
 While originally made for React and React Native, it can also be used with other JavaScript frameworks.
 The main goal of WatermelonDB is **performance** within an application with lots of data.
 In React Native, WatermelonDB uses the provided SQLite database.
-In a browser, LokiJS can be used to store and query data.
+Also there is an Expo plugin for WatermelonDB.
+In a browser, WatermelonDB uses the LokiJS in-memory database to store and query data.
+WatermelonDB is one of the rare projects that support both Flow and Typescript at the same time.

 ### AWS Amplify